The best hotels in Lucerne

 Bürgenstock Hotels and Resort at $420-900/night is in a category of its own.
 The plateau above Lake Lucerne is a 30-minute ferry and funicular ride from the city, but the isolation is the point.
 Hotel Palace Lucerne on Haldenstrasse at $280-520/night is the pick if you want five-star comfort without leaving the city.
 Neither needs an apology for the price.

-Lucerne's best neighborhoods
+Lucerne's best hotel regions

 Altstadt is where most people should stay: central, walkable, and close to the Chapel Bridge without being swallowed by it.
 If you want a quieter base with character, Tribschen or Museggmauer are worth the extra 10-minute walk.